Supporting a Full Complement of

 Located in Music City U.S.A., a music industry capital of the world, the Department of Music offers the Bachelor of Science Degree (B.S.) in Music with concentrations in:

-The Department of Music also offers the Master of Science Degree (M.S.) in Music Education as well as a Minor in Music for students majoring in other disciplines.
+The Department of Music also offers the M.Ed. in Curriculum & Instruction-Music as well as a Minor in Music for students majoring in other disciplines.